Saint Padre Pio, Institute for the Relief of Suffering, School of Osteopathic Medicine (*proposed-seeking accreditation)

 FOR I HAVE COME TO BRING FIRE UPON THE EARTH

-The Saint Padre Pio Institute for the Relief of Suffering, School of Osteopathic Medicine is an independent, separately licensed, accredited, governed and financed entity that will reside on the campus of Benedictine College, Atchison, KS.
-It is not part of Benedictine College.
 The Saint Padre Pio Institute for the Relief of Suffering, School of Osteopathic Medicine is proposed and seeking accreditation.
 It is not yet licensed or accredited by any organization and does not have permission to recruit or solicit students, make offers of admission, or begin instruction, and nothing in this specification should be construed as such.

 MEDICAL SCHOOL LEADERSHIP